Mergermarket M&A Forum Nordics 2025

 CEST

-Fire-side chat: Cross-border M&A – Focus on Defence
+Cross-border M&A – Focus on Defence

-Traditionally the Nordics been appealing for cross-border M&A thanks to the very efficient and transparent regulatory environments, the well-functioning legal systems and the entrepreneurship and innovation across several sectors.
+Traditionally, the Nordics have been appealing for cross-border M&A thanks to the very efficient and transparent regulatory environments, the well-functioning legal systems and the entrepreneurship and innovation across several sectors.
 Given recent developments, our panel of speakers will focus their attention on the defence industry, which is undergoing a period of rapid transformation in the region, with Sweden uniquely positioned to play a critical role in shaping its future.
 As a newly inducted member of NATO and a signatory to the Defense Cooperation Agreement (DCA) with the US, Sweden is prepared to strengthen its defence capabilities through increased collaboration and integration.

 • Regulatory and compliance requirements.
 What do overseas bidders need to bear in mind when pursuing M&A in the region, including recent regulatory changes?